vimeo/ABLincoln/README.md

-ABLincoln is a PHP-based toolkit for online field experimentation, ported from Facebook's [PlanOut][] software and released as an easily extendable [Composer][] package.
-ABLincoln makes it easy to deploy and maintain sophisticated randomized experiments and to quickly iterate on these experiments, while satisfying the constraints of large-scale Internet services with many users using a native API that fully integrates with the standard PHP stack.
+ABLincoln is a PHP-based toolkit for online field experimentation, ported from Facebook's [PlanOut][] software and released as an easily extendable [Composer][installation] package.
+ABLincoln makes it easy to deploy and maintain sophisticated randomized experiments and to quickly iterate on these experiments, while satisfying the constraints of large-scale Internet services with many users.

 [PlanOut]: http://facebook.github.io/planout/
-[Composer]: #installation
+[installation]: #installation

 Developers integrate ABLincoln by defining experiments that detail how _inputs_ (e.g. users, cookie IDs) should get mapped onto conditions.
 To set up an